 Avoid Christmas Decor Hazards and Injuries

-It’s the most wonderful time of the year.
-The bells are jingling, people are jolly, and the snow is slowly starting to fall on Colorado and it seems like nothing can break your Christmas spirit.
-That is, until you trip over a string of lights, blow out a fuse, slip off a ladder or light your curtains on fire leaving unattended candles.º
+It’s that magic time of the year, again.
+The decorative lights are on, people are jolly, and the snow slowly starting to fall in Colorado and it seems like nothing can break your Christmas spirit.
+That is, until you trip over a string of lights, blow out a fuse, slip off a ladder or light your curtains on fire leaving unattended candles.

-Yelling, cursing, and fist shaking are as synonymous with Christmas as Santa and sleigh bells.
-This season, take a minute to consider safety before you drown your home in twinkling lights, stars, holly and hearts.
-If you want to make sure that this remains the hap-happiest time of the year, follow these safety rules and keep the holidays merry and bright.
+This season, take a minute to consider safety before you drown your home in twinkling lights, stars, holly, and hearts.
+If you want to make sure that this remains the happiest time of the year, follow these safety rules and keep the holidays merry and bright.

 Avoid burns with cool burning LED lights